dwcarder/bgpwatch/README.md

 ## debug

-Use the `-a` option for showing all updates received matching your prefix list.
+Use the `-d` option for showing all updates received matching your prefix list.
 This is quite verbose.

 ## Devel